sentclose/sentc-docs/docs/guide/e2ee/file.md

 - Download: Method get

-To update your URL, simply set the file part URL in the options.
+To update your URL, set the file part URL in the options.
 The uploader will automatically upload the parts to the new URL, and the downloader will attempt to download the parts from the new URL.